gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

 - Basic knowledge of versioning strategies
 - Familiarity with Exercises 1 and 2 concepts (setup script provides complete project)

+## ⚠️ Important Notes

+This exercise includes several fixes for common compilation issues:
+- Updated API versioning configuration to use `.AddApiExplorer()` instead of `.AddVersionedApiExplorer()`
+- Fixed `SwaggerDefaultValues` class to handle deprecated API detection properly
+- Added missing using directive `Microsoft.AspNetCore.Diagnostics.HealthChecks`
+- Updated `ConfigureSwaggerOptions` to use proper extension methods

+These fixes ensure the code compiles and runs correctly with .NET 8.0 and the latest package versions.

 ## 📝 Instructions

 ### Part 0: Project Setup (2 minutes)